SolemmaLLC/ClimateStudioDocs/docs/viewAnalysis.rst

    :width: 900px
    :align: center

-If you are submitting for LEED certification, you may also wish to organize and tag model layers containing features of visual interest, including *nature*, streetscapes busy with *movement* (LEED v4.0), and *art* or *urban landmarks* (LEED v4.1).
-If you are testing for EN 17037 compliance, the only tag of relevance (other than VisionGlass) is the *ground* tag.
+If you are submitting for LEED certification, you may also wish to organize and tag model layers containing features of visual interest, including *Nature/Vegetation*, streetscapes busy with *Movement* (LEED v4.0), and *Art* or *Urban Landmarks* (LEED v4.1).
+If you are testing for EN 17037 compliance, the only tag of relevance (other than *VisionGlass*) is the *Ground* tag.

 If you have not done any lighting simulations in ClimateStudio, it is recommended that you initially go through the `Lighting Model Setup`_ video tutorial (5 minutes).
 The Rhino file used in the tutorial is available for `download`_.

 .. _Lighting Model Setup: https://vimeo.com/392379928
 .. _download: https://climatestudiodocs.com/ExampleFiles/CS_Two_Zone_Office.3dm